Amulah-98/smartAd-abTest/README.md

 ml workflow
 ![model](data/pic.jpg)

 ## Conclusion

 * Since the p-value is 0.5185 > alpha(0.05), We fail to reject the null hypothesis H0.
 * So we came to the conclusion that there is no statistically significant difference between the two campaigns.

+## A/B TESTING WITH MACHINE LEARNING

+With A/B testing we compare between two, but with machine learning we can incorporate the complexity and dynamic nature of data and draw insights.

+Using k-fold cross validation we were able to train three different models and determine their accuracy in predicting our data.

+MEAN PERFORMANCE OF THE MODELS

+### Accuracy Scores

+* Desicion Tree: 0.464
+* Logistic Regression: 0.536
+* XGBoost: 0.536
+* Random Forest: 0.528
+#### Best Models
+* 1 - XGBoost
+* 2 - Logistic Regression
+* 3 - Random Forest